-There are two fresh water quick connect outlets on the boat for fresh water rinsing.
+There are three fresh water speed tap outlets on the boat for fresh water rinsing.
 One is in the anchor locker and can be used to rinse the bow area, anchor, and anchor rode.
 (The second outlet in the anchor locker is a pressurized raw water washdown.)
-A second fresh water outlet is in the aft cockpit.
-Pursuit provides the adapter needed to connect a common hose to the quick connect washdown outlets in the boat owner's shipping kit.
+A second fresh water outlet is in the aft top corner of the port side coaming box.
+The third fresh water outlet is in the aft starboard side of the cockpit below the livewell.
+Pursuit provides a supercoil hose and sprayer that can be used with these speed taps in the boat owner's shipping kit.